DevExpress/testcafe-studio-docs/documentation/user-interface/run-configurations-dialog.md

 Setting | Description | Default
 -------- | ---------- | -------
-*Reports path* | The directory's path where test run reports are saved. | /TestCafeStudio/reports *Screenshots path* | The directory's path where screenshots captured during test execution are saved. | /TestCafeStudio/reports/screenshots
+*Reports path* | The directory where test run reports are saved. | /TestCafeStudio/reports *Screenshots path* | The directory where screenshots captured during the test are saved. | /TestCafeStudio/reports/screenshots
 *Selector timeout* | Specifies the time (in milliseconds) [element selectors](../guides/record-tests/test-actions/on-page-actions/action-parameters.md#element-selector) can obtain target DOM elements. | 10000
 *Assertion timeout* | Specifies the time (in milliseconds) an [assertion](../guides/record-tests/test-actions/assertions.md) can take to pass.
 The assertion retries to pass multiple times within this timeout, and each time it verifies the [Actual](../guides/record-tests/test-actions/assertions.md#actual-parameter) parameter's value.
 The test fails if the assertion could not complete successfully within the timeout. | 3000
 *Speed* | Specifies the [test speed](../guides/debug-tests.md#test-speed) from 0.01 to 1. | 1